-Appendix C sets out the requirements that a wagon must comply with in order for it to be marked with the letters "GE" or "CW".
+Appendix C sets out the requirements that a freight wagon must comply with in order for it to be marked with the letters "GE" or "CW".

-"GE" marked wagons provide for a particular level of compatibility with the network and operative regimes.
-"GE" wagons may be hump shunted, comply with the G1 gauge and have an axle distance not exceeding 17,500 mm.
+Freight wagons marked "GE" offer a particular level of compatibility with the network and operative regimes.
+"GE" freight wagons may be hump shunted, comply with the G1 gauge and have an axle distance not exceeding 17,500 mm.

-"CW" marked wagons do not comply with all the conditions set out in the previous paragraph.
-One parameter that stands out is the axle distance, which may be 20,000 mm on "CW" marked wagons.
+Freight wagons marked "CW" do not comply with all the conditions set out in the previous paragraph.
+One parameter that stands out is the axle distance, which may be 20,000 mm on freight wagons marked "CW".